etallaou/the_garage/README.md

-# the school project with java to understand the dao and  factory pattern
+# the garage project with java to understand the oop with java